nfs0621/OddsHarvester/README.md

 **Why Use a Docker Image?**

-1. AWS Lambda’s Deployment Size Limit:
+1. AWS Lambda's Deployment Size Limit:
    AWS Lambda has a hard limit of 50MB for direct deployment packages, which includes code, dependencies, and assets.
 Playwright and its browser dependencies far exceed this limit.

-2. Playwright’s Incompatibility with Lambda Layers:
+2. Playwright's Incompatibility with Lambda Layers:
    Playwright cannot be installed as an AWS Lambda layer because:
-      •	Its browser dependencies require system libraries that are unavailable in Lambda’s standard runtime environment.
+      •	Its browser dependencies require system libraries that are unavailable in Lambda's standard runtime environment.
       •	Packaging these libraries within Lambda layers would exceed the layer size limit.

 3. Solution: